marryrossi/Deck_of_Cards/README.md

 # Deck of Cards

-An application that provides a deck of cards to draw from for future games.
+An application that provides a deck of cards to draw from.